-Michael Vincent, Senior Manager of Edison Energy’s Renewables Advisory, is a member of the Peoria Tribe of Indians of Oklahoma, a confederation of the Kaskaskia, Peoria, Piankashaw and Wea, united into a single tribe in 1854.
+Michael Vincent, Renewable Energy Originator at Meta (former Edison Energy Senior Manager of Renewables), is a member of the Peoria Tribe of Indians of Oklahoma, a confederation of the Kaskaskia, Peoria, Piankashaw and Wea, united into a single tribe in 1854.

 As a student at the University of Tulsa, Vincent participated in the Peoria’s government and functions and has been advocating for responsible renewable energy development on Tribal lands ever since.
 He previously took an active role in the ongoing development of a 400 MW wind project with the Northern Cheyenne Tribe and is continuing tribal advocacy at Edison.

 “My great grandmother was the last one born on the reservation,” Vincent said.
 “I grew up in Washington State, and I was able to participate in many of the local tribe’s celebratory events.
 I have several friends who are members of the Coville Tribe who grew up on the reservation and shared stories about their childhood and culture.”